Showing posts with label Biographies. Show all posts

 Returned home to Scotland at the conclusion of the war in the fall of 1763, and his further disposition is currently unknown.

-It's worth mentioning, as with all Colonel Fraser's soldiers, considering less than 900 men of the original Regiment remained at the conclusion of the war, we must be observant of the other approximately 700 men who share the same names.
+It's worth mentioning, as with all Colonel Fraser's soldiers, considering less than 900 men of the original regiment remained at the conclusion of the war, we must be observant of the other approximately 700 men who share the same names.
 There is a distinct possibility other William Ross' were once present at some point during the conflict.

 © Jeffrey Campbell, Fraser's 78th Regiment of Foot, 2020.